 This trend article is part of the Convoso series, “Outbound Contact Center Trends,” helping you stay current with issues, technologies, best practices, and strategies that impact your business.
 Our aim is to provide tools and guidance that will improve productivity, efficiency, and ultimately profitability for your sales and lead generation team.

-As our connected devices have led us to communicate in ever more diverse ways, it’s become fairly standard for outbound call centers to provide omnichannel solutions that meet consumers wherever they take their business.
+As our connected devices have led us to communicate in ever more diverse ways, it’s become fairly standard for outbound call centers to utilize omnichannel solutions that meet consumers wherever they take their business.

 So, with the capability to automate text and email as outreach tools for dialing campaigns, contact rates for sales and lead generation teams should be higher than ever, right?

-Unfortunately, many omnichannel approaches fail to live up to this promise.
-What’s more, not all call center managers use the full range of capabilities in their platform’s arsenal.
+Unfortunately, many omnichannel approaches are failing to live up to this promise.
+What’s more, not all call center managers are using the full range of capabilities in their platform’s arsenal.

-But if you want to stay competitive (and TCPA compliant) in 2022, it’s time to step back and evaluate the best ways to weave multiple channels into your strategy.
+But to stay competitive (and TCPA compliant) in 2023, it’s time to step back and evaluate the best ways to weave multiple channels into your overall omnichannel strategy.

 To help you do so, here’s what we’ll cover in this post: